noise23/reddsight-api/README.md

 ```

-Make sure that reddcoind is configured to [accept incoming connections using 'rpcallowip'](https://en.bitcoin.it/wiki/Running_Bitcoin).
+Make sure that ClickCoind is configured to [accept incoming connections using 'rpcallowip'](https://en.bitcoin.it/wiki/Running_Bitcoin).

 In case the network is changed (testnet to livenet or vice versa) levelDB database needs to be deleted.
 This can be performed running:
 ```util/sync.js -D``` and waiting for *Reddsight API* to synchronize again.
 Once the database is deleted,